Lori Hunter, (213) 763 7102

 Associate Professor of Counseling

 Hi!
 I’m Ms. Abraham, your EOPS Counselor!
 I received my B. A. in Psychology with a minor in Public Administration from California State University Dominguez Hills and an M. A. in Counseling from Loyola Marymount University.
 I have counseling experience in various departments at Los Angeles Trade Tech and West LA College in programs such as Extended Opportunity Programs Services (EOPS), GAIN CalWORKS , TRIO, Veteran Affairs as well as the general population.
 My training and experience has equipped me to serve such a broad range of diverse and multicultural student population (most of whom are economically and educationally disadvantaged).
-As an Associate Professor of Counseling and as the Support Program Coordinator for EOPS, I take pride in providing you with exceptional academic, career and personal counseling!
+As an Associate Professor of Counseling for EOPS, I take pride in providing you with exceptional academic, career and personal counseling!